-The Doctrine of Legitimate Expectation was firstly discussed in the Indian arena in the case of State of Kerala v.
+The Doctrine of Legitimate Expectation was first discussed in the Indian arena in the case of State of Kerala v.
 K.G.
 Madhavan Pillai ((1988) 4 SCC 669).
 Herein a sanction was issued for the respondents to open a new aided school and to upgrade the existing schools, however, an Order was issued 15 days later to keep the previous sanction in abeyance.
-This Order was challenged by the respondents in lieu of violation of principles of natural justice.
-The Supreme Court ruled that the sanction had entitled the respondents with legitimate expectation and the second order violated principles of natural justice.
+This Order was challenged by the respondents instead of violation of principles of natural justice.
+The Supreme Court ruled that the sanction had entitled the respondents to legitimate expectation and the second order violated principles of natural justice.

 In another Supreme Court case, Navjyoti Coop.
 Group Housing Society v.
 Union of India ((1992) 4 SCC 477), wherein the new criteria for allotment of land was challenged.
-In the original policy, the seniority with regards to allotment was decided on the basis of date of registration.
-Subsequently, a change in policy was made in 1990, changing the criteria for deciding seniority based on the date of approval of the final list.
+In the original policy, the seniority with regard to the allotment was decided based on the date of registration.
+Subsequently, a policy change was made in 1990, changing the criteria for deciding seniority based on the date of approval of the final list.

-The Supreme Court was of the opinion that the Housing Societies were entitled to ‘legitimate expectation’ owing to the continuous and consistent practice in the past in matters of allotment.
-Court further elucidates on the principle stating that presence of ‘legitimate expectations’ can have different outcomes and one such outcome is that the authority should not fail ‘legitimate expectation’ unless there is some justifiable public policy reason for the same.
+The Supreme Court thought that the Housing Societies were entitled to ‘legitimate expectation’ owing to the continuous and consistent practice in the past in matters of allotment.
+The court further elucidates on the principle stating that the presence of ‘legitimate expectations’ can have different outcomes and one such outcome is that the authority should not fail ‘legitimate expectation’ unless there is some justifiable public policy reason for the same.

 The Supreme Court elaborated on the nature of the doctrine of legitimate expectations in Food Corporation of India v.
 Kamdhenu Cattle Feed Industries ((1993) 1.
 S.C.C.
-71), that the duty to act fairly on part of public authorities, entitles every citizen to have legitimate expectation to be treated in a fair manner and it is imperative to give due importance to such an expectation in order to satisfy the requirement of non-arbitrariness in state action or otherwise it may amount to abuse of power.
+71), that the duty to act fairly on the part of public authorities, entitles every citizen to have legitimate expectation to be treated fairly and it is imperative to give due importance to such an expectation to satisfy the requirement of non-arbitrariness in state action or otherwise it may amount to abuse of power.
 The Court further made a remarkable point that such a reasonable or legitimate expectation may not be a directly enforceable legal right but failure in taking it into account may deem a decision arbitrary.
-To decide whether an expectation is a legitimate one is contextual and has to be decided on a case by case basis.
+To decide whether an expectation is a legitimate one is contextual and has to be decided on a case-by-case basis.

 In Union of India v.
 Hindustan Development Corporation ((1993) 3 SCC 499), the Supreme Court has dealt with the doctrine in great detail, starting with the explanation of the scope of the doctrine in Halsbury’s Laws of England, Fourth Edition, Volume I (I) 151 which says that a person can have a legitimate expectation of being treated in a certain fashion even though he doesn’t have a legal right to receive the same.

 The Court further goes on to discuss the famous case of A.G. of Hong Kong v.
 Ng Yuen Shiu ((1983) 2 A.C.
-629) wherein Lord Fraser had observed that if a public authority has vowed to follow a procedure, it is imperative that it acts in a fair manner and fulfills its promise, in the interest of good administration.
+629) wherein Lord Fraser had observed that if a public authority has vowed to follow a procedure, it is imperative that it acts fairly and fulfils its promise, in the interest of good administration.
 The Court remarks that there is an absence of meaning and scope of the doctrine of legitimate expectation given by the Supreme Court and henceforth it would like to elaborate on the subject.
-The Court distinguishes expectation from anticipation and states that an expectation can only be said to be legitimate only if it has a legal sanctioning or is backed by a procedure or custom that has been followed consistently.
+The Court distinguishes expectation from anticipation and states that an expectation can be said to be legitimate only if it has a legal sanction or is backed by a procedure or custom that has been followed consistently.